LIFEHUBBER

 Model page with local serving paths

-The public reference point is the Hugging Face model page, which links to local serving routes across several open deployment frameworks, along with the technical report and official blog materials.
+Public materials are available through the Hugging Face model page, which links to local serving routes across several open deployment frameworks, along with the technical report and official blog materials.

 Why it matters